Chapter 22: The Cave and Spring of the Elven King

 “My Queen, why are you so free with this one?”
 Oberon said.
 “She intends to loose humankind upon our hidden spaces and to freely allow them to walk in our midst whether they merit such access or not.”

-“King Oberon, if it is your nature to be secretive with your knowledge, then it is mine to be free with it,” I said.
+“May the Creator of All and Love speak through me, their messenger.
+Hear and attend unto my words.
+King Oberon and Queen Titania, if it is your nature to be secretive with your knowledge, then know it is mine to be free with it,” I said.
 “I am a gate maker, a way finder, a path breaker.
-I find a way when there is no way and then I make it wider so that others can follow.
+I find a way when there is no way and then I make a bridge so that others can follow.
 I am also a light bringer, one who banishes the shadow.”
 With those words, I burst into flames made of moonlight and mist.
 “What is hidden, I bring to light.
 What is hurting, I help heal.
 This is who I am.
-What I can teach others, I can also teach you and gladly,” I said, as the flames further wreathed my body.
-“Behold, oh King!”
+What message I deliver to others, I can also speak to you, freely and gladly,” I said, as the flames further wreathed my body.
+“Behold, I give unto you a blessing from the heavens for the greatest good for all.”

-“Drink from my cup, great king,” I said.
-“I have drawn down the moon for you.
-It represents imagination, which is the faculty that you have lost, and the reason why you cannot travel the inner worlds as you once did.
-This drink will restore that to you and then you can travel where you will, when you will, and you will no longer hinder others from this ability either.
+“Here is a message given to me for you.
+Drink from my cup, great king,” I said.
+“The powers that be have drawn down the moon for you into it.
+Their gift represents reawakening the imagination and your faith in their eternal existence, which is a reason why you cannot travel to the farthest worlds as you once did.
+This drink will restore that unbounded existence to you and then you can walk where you will, when you will, and you will no longer desire to hinder others from this ability either.
 What has been freely shared with you, may also be shared with others without fear.
 The Light Congress ensures that this is so for, under their guiding influence, the paths protect themselves.
-I promise this is true.”
+Drink, they say, and learn the truth of their words for yourself as I have.”

 “Who is The Light Congress?”
 Oberon said.
 “Why should I trust ones I do not know?”

-The elven king considered my words for a moment in that sacred space.
-Then, nodding his head once, Oberon took a sip and then offered my cup to his lady.
-Suddenly, Oberon disappeared and a chorus of gasps went up from the host of the glade.
-The Queen herself inhaled in shock.
+As Titania took the cup, Oberon suddenly disappeared and a chorus of gasps went up from the watching host of the glade.
+The queen herself inhaled in shock.
 “What have you done with the lord of my heart?” she said.
-“I cannot be without him.”
+“I cannot be without him in this world or any other.”

 Leave a comment